DFHack/dfhack/docs/Core.rst

 If DF and DFHack are already running, calling ``dfhack-run my command`` in an external terminal is equivalent to calling ``my command`` in the DFHack console.
-Direct use of the DFhack console is generally easier, but ``dfhack-run`` can be useful in a variety of circumstances:
+Direct use of the DFHack console is generally easier, but ``dfhack-run`` can be useful in a variety of circumstances:

 - if the console is unavailable